 After the company is registered, you will need to obtain a business licence from the Department of Registrar of Companies.
 The cost of the business licence varies depending on the type of business you are running.

-You will also need to open a business bank account in Cyprus.
+You will also need to open a business account in Cyprus.
 The best options for business accounts are the

 - Certificate of Incorporation

 - Passport or ID of the shareholders, directors and company secretary

 - Business plan